-Isaac Abbey
+Isaac Abbey Jr.

 Isaac Abbey Jr. was born October 31, 1753, in Windham, Windham Co., Colony of Connecticut, and died after 1820 in Ashford Twp., Windham Co., CT, at age Unknown.
-He is the son of Isaac Abbey of Windham, Windham Co., Colony of Connecticut, and Eunice Church of Groton, New London Co., Colony of Connecticut.
+He is the son of Isaac Abbey Sr. of Windham, Windham Co., Colony of Connecticut, and Eunice Church of Groton, New London Co., Colony of Connecticut.

-1. Isaac Abbey: Born 1771, probably in Windham Co., Colony of Connecticut; Died 1813 in Hope Twp., Northumberland Co., Upper Canada (about age 41).
-Married about 1790 in the United States, to Anne King?: Born in Unknown; Died after 1826.
+1. Isaac Abbey III: Born 1771, possibly in the Province of New York; Died 1813 in Hope Twp., Northumberland Co., Upper Canada (about age 41).
+Married about 1790, possibly in New York, to Anne King: Born in Unknown; Died after 1826.

-2. Nathaniel Abner Abbey: Born 1772, probably in Windham Co., Colony of Connecticut; Died 1825/1826 in Hope Twp., Durham Co., Ontario (Canada West), Canada (about age 51).
-Married Unknown in Dutchess Co., NY, to Mary "Polly" Winters: Born April 11, 1777, in Dutchess County, Province of New York; Died March 29, 1869, in Port Oshawa, Whitby East Twp., Durham Co., Ontario, Canada (age 91).
+2. Nathaniel Abner Abbey: Born 1772, possibly in the Province of New York; Died 1825/1826 in Hope Twp., Durham Co., Ontario (Canada West), Canada (about age 51).
+Married Unknown, in New York, to Mary "Polly" Winters: Born April 11, 1777, possibly in the Province of New York; Died March 29, 1869, in Port Oshawa, Whitby East Twp., Durham Co., Ontario, Canada (age 91).

 TIMELINE